Saltb0xApps/SwipeType/README.md

 SwipeType
 =========

-SwipeType for &lt; iOS 7.
+SwipeType for &lt;= iOS 7.
 This added keyboard shortcuts like select all, copy, paste, etc. to the default iOS keyboard (before apple bought the custom keyboard APIs)

 1. Tap and hold spacebar.
 2. move to any shortcut letter like 'a' (select all) or 'x' (cut selected text).